1999AZZAR/InfoView/README.md

 - Verify Chronos app has necessary permissions

 **No data appears on display**
-- Verify connection is established (check LED indicator if connected)
+- Verify connection is established (check display for connection status)
 - Ensure Chronos app is configured correctly
 - Check notification access is enabled
 - Verify location services are enabled for weather